-To disconnect a user who is accessing a mailbox:
+To disconnect a mailbox:

 - On the Administer menu, click Mailboxes....
 The Voice Server Mailboxes dialog box appears. - 2.
-Select a user from the Active Mailboxes list box then click Disconnect. - 3.
-Repeat step 2 as necessary. - 4.
+Select a user from the Active Mailbox list box then click Disconnect. - 3.
+Repeat step 1 as necessary. - 4.
 Click Done to exit.